newmarkets/content/README.md

     php composer.phar install

+You can also do this in one step using Composer's require command.

+    php composer.phar require newmarkets/content

-Alternate install for new projects
+Installation for new projects
 -----

 If this is a new project, first run the following command.
 Composer will install Laravel, then invoke Laravel to